open-horizon/open-horizon.github.io/common-requests/use.md

 ---
 layout: page
-title: "How to Use Open Horizon"
+title: "How to use Open Horizon"
-description: "Basic instructions and examples for using the Open Horizon project's CLI"
+description: "Basic instructions and examples for using the Open Horizon projects CLI"
 ---

-# How to Use Open Horizon
+# How to use Open Horizon

 ## Now that I have it installed, what next?